ScootKit/scnx-docs/docs/scnx/account-and-billing/faq.md

 ## Other questions

-### Requires scopes for Discord {#discord-access}
+### Required scopes for Discord {#discord-access}

-To use SCNX, you'll need to authorized certain access to your Discord account.
+To use SCNX, you'll need to authorize certain access to your Discord account.
 Our access is strictly limited, but we understand that you might be worried about sharing personal data with a third party.
 Here's an explanation about why we require which scope.